 Arguably the most effective replacement for an uprooted tooth, dental implants mimic both the functionality and aesthetics of a natural tooth.
 Implants are small titanium posts placed in gums to act as artificial roots to anchor new prosthetics.

-These are removable artificial teeth made from special materials which mimic the look of teeth and are mostly for aesthetic reasons.
+These are removable artificial teeth made from special materials that mimic the look of teeth and are mostly for aesthetic reasons.
 A lot of the dentures are removable and cannot be used for things like chewing.
 When used together with implants though, the dentures can be fully used as normal teeth.

 When two or more teeth are extracted, then a dentist can opt to use a dental bridge to replace the missing teeth.
 The bridges are fixed on top of a dental implant and are therefore permanent.
 They look and act like natural teeth.